caseydwayne/Code-Samples/README.md

 ---

-I have tried to include code samples relevant to what we discussed (database exchanges, security, complex functions, etc).
-I can also encapsulate using classes, I just generally prefer to do this as a last step, and if necessary.

-If you would like to see more PHP or samples of JavaScript, just let me know.
+I can also encapsulate using classes.

+There is a short, 3 minute video demonstrating my functional CMS and it's applications (currently in Beta) located at https://vimeo.com/101086230

+Additional code samples of JS, CSS, or HTML are available upon request.